jbis9051/JamesSOBot/docs/CHAT_API.md

 ## Username to id

 There is no easy way to go from Username to id because different accounts can have very similar or the same username.
 The method below isn't always reliable because of this.
-This alternate way only works of they are pingable.
+This alternate way only works if they are pingable.
 All users who are currently in the room or have been in the room in the last couple (//TODO name amount of days) are pingable.

 Make a `GET` request to `chatURL + '/rooms/pingable/ + roomNum`, with your login cookies.
 If you do not provide login cookies, you will receive an empty array (`[]`) response.